ibm-cloud-docs/vpc/delete-vpc-api.md

 ```
 {: pre}

-Save the ID of the VPC in a variable so we can use it later, for example:
+Save the ID of the VPC in a variable so you can use it later, for example:

 ```
 vpc="0738-3524fef5-da35-4622-bf9a-31614964649d"